 First, find the perfect pair of high waisted skinny jeans.
 A great way to mix things up is by choosing a style that has a visible round zipper or side stripes.

-Next, throw on a cropped black denim jacket with white stitching and a colorful pair of mini sunglasses.
+Next, throw on a black denim jacket and a colorful pair of mini sunglasses.
 Or you can break up the black with a printed tee and bold bag.

 12. Wear a graphic tee and a bold belt.